Krupnik na Żeberkach z Kaszą Jęczmienną

 My Attempt at Cooking a Classic

 Sadly, all my cookbooks are temporarily stored away and I cannot get to them.
-I headed online in search for a recipe that was a) classic, without any twists and b) easy enough for me to follow.
+I headed online in search of a recipe that was a) classic, without any twists and b) easy enough for me to follow.

 And I’m going to be honest – it proved harder than I thought.
 One (sic!) carrot for 4 litres (roughly 1 gallon) of water?
 That just sounded wrong to me.
 Then again – what do I know…